electricallen/ignition-helm/README.md

 ### Insecure ClusterIP (default)

 By default, `values.yaml` is configured to create a `ClusterIP` service, and is only reachable from inside the cluster.
-Remote hosts can reach this service using the `kubectl proxy`:
+Remote hosts can reach this service using the `kubectl port-forward`:

 ```
 kubectl port-forward svc/ignition 8088:8088